PrefectHQ/prefect/docs/orchestration/execution/dask_cloud_provider_environment.md

 One of the coolest and most useful features of Dask is the visual dashboard that updates in real time as a cluster executes a Flow.
-Here's a view of the Dask dashboard processing the Flow above with 4 workers:
+Here's a view of the Dask dashboard while the above Flow processed a list of 100 items with 4 Dask workers:

 ![](/orchestration/dask/dask-cloud-provider-dashboard.png)